stranxik/dataflow-ai/README.md

 2. **Malformed files**: Exports often contain syntactic or structural errors
 3. **Large volumes**: Exports can reach several gigabytes, exceeding standard processing capabilities
 4. **Loss of context**: Manual data enrichment is time-consuming and inconsistent
+5. **PDF complexity**: Standard PDF extractors lose structure or convert everything to images
-5. **Absence of correspondences**: Links between JIRA tickets and Confluence pages are often lost
+6. **Absence of correspondences**: Links between JIRA tickets and Confluence pages are often lost

 Our solution addresses these challenges by proposing a complete and robust pipeline that:
 - Automatically detects and repairs structural problems
 - Standardizes data in an optimal format for RAG systems
 - Enriches content using LLMs to improve semantic search
+- Intelligently extracts text and images from PDFs with AI analysis
 - Establishes correspondences between different data sources
 - Automatically generates summaries and analyses to facilitate ingestion